-While developing a course titled “Introduction to World History” would have sounded daunting 25 years ago, faculty teaching the course today are now utilizing Open Educational Resources (OER) to meet the many challenges presented in today’s changed environment.
+While developing a course titled “Introduction to World History” would have sounded daunting 25 years ago, faculty teaching the course today are now often utilizing Open Educational Resources (OER) to meet the many challenges presented in today’s environment.
 However, this process presents a hurdle: Identifying appropriate events to form the hefty narrative of the course, hundreds of hours are needed to research openly available and credible materials, locate engaging, interactive resources to support each lesson, and organize the results in a user-friendly digital architecture.

 Yet, 4-VA OER Course Redesign grantee Dr. Sheri Ann Huerta saw an opportunity to do something even bigger with her project.
 Says Huerta, “I wanted to create analytical modules that facilitated learning by developing incremental training in the key critical thinking skills, utilized by historians, which also serve to develop savvy consumers of information in our digital age.”